blackbaud/Blackbaud-CRM-SKY/README.md

 ### HTML elements

 Found in the code base alongside their respective controllers, HTML views dictate layout and, to some degree, behavior of the UI.
 Here, you can use a mix of HTML and Angular to build your UI, using components made available in the controller behind it.
 In the code, you will find HTML forms of varying complexities, as well as several different types of controls that are made available via the SKY UX framework.
-For more information on what controls are available, please visit the Blackbaud AngularJS (1.x) documentation page, linked below.
+For more information on what controls are available, please visit the Blackbaud AngularJS (1.x) documentation page, linked in the [Resources](#resources) section.

+### Code sample

+To see these techniques in action, be sure to view our fork in the [Blackbaud Community](https://github.com/blackbaud-community/Blackbaud-CRM-SKY) containing a comprehensive code sample.
+The sample demonstrates best practices for customizing Infinity components, API call wrappers, javascript controllers, and the HTML front end.

 ## Deployment instructions